Open Budget Survey Results

 |Key budget document||Document purpose and contents||Fiscal year assessed||Document content score|

-Burkina Faso’s transparency score of 31 in the OBS 2019 is moderately higher than its score in 2017.
+Burkina Faso’s transparency score of 31 in the OBS 2021 is largely the same as its score in 2019.

 Burkina Faso should prioritize the following actions to improve budget transparency:

 The OBS assesses the formal opportunities offered to the public for meaningful participation in the different stages of the budget process.
 It examines the practices of the central government’s executive, the legislature, and the supreme audit institution (SAI) using 18 equally weighted indicators, aligned with the Global Initiative for Fiscal Transparency’s Principles of Public Participation in Fiscal Policies , and scores each country on a scale from 0 to 100.

 Burkina Faso has a public participation score of 0 (out of 100).

 Public participation in Burkina Faso compared to others

 Extent of opportunities for public participation in the budget process

 To further strengthen public participation in the budget process, Burkina Faso's Ministry of Economy, Finance and Development should prioritize the following actions: